 How To Treat ADHD: A Treatment Option Guide

 Treatment for ADHD may help individuals manage symptoms and improve daily functioning.
 ADHD can be treated with therapy and medication, although different people may benefit from different approaches.
-Certain complementary treatments and lifestyle choices, like spending time in nature and eating nutritious foods, in addition to traditional treatment, may also help individuals manage ADHD symptoms.
+Certain lifestyle choices, like spending time in nature and eating nutritious foods, in addition to traditional treatment, may also help individuals manage ADHD symptoms.

 Getting diagnosed with ADHD